-The use of drones, also known as unmanned aircraft systems (UAS) have increased over the last few years.
-The increased use of camera drones raises issues concerning privacy.
+The use of drones, a.k.a.
+Unmanned Aerial Vehicles (UAV’s) has increased dramatically over the last few years.
+Consequently camera mounted UAV’s raise issues concerning privacy.

-Drone data information recording methods vary but can include video cameras, microphones, GPS and high powered zooms.
-A major concern regarding privacy and drones is that they can be used to record identifying personal data (such as vehicle registration numbers) and/or personal data (such as images) of individuals without their consent.
-It is important to note if an operator has PfCO then this allows the commercial drone operator to sell any footage or images taken with their drone.
+UAV data information recording methods vary but can include video cameras, microphones, GPS and high powered zooms.
+A major concern regarding privacy and UAV’s is that they can be used to record identifying personal data (such as vehicle registration numbers) and/or personal data (such as images) of individuals without their consent.
+It is important to note if an operator is certified to operate in a ‘Specific Category’ then this allows that operator to sell any footage or images taken with their UAV.

-If a drone has a camera, the data it records may be covered by the Data Protection Act 1998 and/or 2018 (DPA) and General Data Protection Regulation (GDPR) as there are potential privacy risks and therefore drone operators collecting, holding or using personal data or identifying personal data should ensure that they comply with their obligations under the DPA and GDPR.
+If a UAV has a camera, the data it records may be covered by the Data Protection Act 1998 and/or 2018 (DPA) and General Data Protection Regulation (GDPR) as there are potential privacy risks and therefore UAV operators collecting, holding or using personal data or identifying personal data should ensure that they comply with their obligations under the DPA and GDPR.

 Compliance requires, among other things, that organisations gather and use footage fairly and lawfully.
 The Information Commissioner’s Office (ICO) provides guidance to operators on their website.
 This includes only recording in appropriate locations and letting people know before you start recording.

-Outside of privately controlled studio environments operated by film companies, drone operators are subject to the aviation regulations which are enforced by the CAA.
-These include:
+Outside of privately controlled studio environments operated by film companies, UAV operators are subject to the aviation regulations which are enforced by the UK Civil Aviation Authority (CAA).